chrismartinjazz/euchre/notes.md

 Deal the cards
 Shuffle the deck
 5 cards to each of 4 players
-1 centre card (face up)
+1 center card (face up)
 (Remaining cards are unused)
 Bidding:
 Set the bidding player to the player after the dealer Each player starting with the bidding player can either:
 Direct dealer to pick up card
-Dealer picks up centre card and removes a card of his choice (including centre card) from his hand Set trump suit based on centre card and bidding player Bidder chooses and announces if "going alone": set go alone Pass
+Dealer picks up center card and removes a card of his choice (including center card) from his hand Set trump suit based on center card and bidding player Bidder chooses and announces if "going alone": set go alone Pass
 If no suit has been set as trumps: